CESNET/du-docs/docs/galaxy.md

 ---
 ## Galaxy

-***The instance is currently under maintenance***

-A containerized Galaxy instance is available on [europdx-galaxy website](https://europdx-galaxy.cerit-sc.cz/galaxy/)
+A containerized Galaxy instance is available on [europdx-galaxy website](https://europdx-galaxy.cerit-sc.cz).
+Tutorials and documentation are located on [dedicated wiki](https://europdx-wiki.cerit-sc.cz).

+The limit for concurrent jobs is set as following:
+ - registered users: 5
+ - anonymous users: 2

 Implemented tools are maintained by Boris Jurič (499542@mail.muni.cz).
-Tutorials and documentation will be availeble on dedicated page.